-As a new member of Henrietta Ambulance, after your initial orientation, you will have the option to train as either a Base Attendant or “medic trainee”.
+As a new member of CHS Healthcare, after your initial orientation, you will have the option to train as either a Base Attendant or “medic trainee”.
 We do not allow our members to drive without first being an EMT and cleared as a medic.

 During your training, you will sit with a “cleared” Base Attendant and learn the various tasks you will need to operate on your own as a Base Attendant.